jeffwen/jeffwen.github.io-src/content/20151127_hello_world.md

 Summary: First blog post

 Hello everyone, my name is Jeff.
-I've started this blog to keep track of the things that I am up to and also to share about exiciting things that I am learning.
+I've started this blog to keep track of the things that I am up to and also to share about exciting things that I am learning.
 Thanks for stopping by!

 ```python